rust-lang/book/src/ch03-02-data-types.md

 *Table 3-2: Integer literals in Rust.*

 So how do you know which type of integer to use?
-If you're unsure, Rust's defaults are generally good choices, and integer types default to `i32`: it’s generally the fastest, even on 64-bit systems.
-The primary situation in which you'd use `isize` or `usize` is when indexing some sort of collection.
+If you’re unsure, Rust’s defaults are generally good choices, and integer types default to `i32`: it’s generally the fastest, even on 64-bit systems.
+The primary situation in which you’d use `isize` or `usize` is when indexing some sort of collection.

 #### Floating-Point Types

 Rust also has two primitive types for *floating-point numbers*, which are numbers with decimal points.
-Rust's floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
+Rust’s floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
 The default type is `f64`, as it’s roughly the same speed as `f32`, but has a larger precision.
 It is possible to use an `f64` on 32 bit systems, but it will be slower than using an